a4user1/Regression-Models/README.md

 # Regression-Models
-Take the \color{red}{\verb|mtcars|}mtcars data set and write up an analysis to answer their question using regression models and exploratory data analyses.
+Take the mtcars data set and write up an analysis to answer their question using regression models and exploratory data analyses.

 Your report must be: